br1sk/brisk-ios/Readme.md

 Posting a radar will fail when you did not enter valid login credentials for Apple's Bug Reporter.

 Posting to OpenRadar only works when you entered your API key in settings.
+Re-entering your Apple ID and a new OpenRadar API token only works when you log out.
+Then you have to re-enter everything.

 ## Installation